s7u512/NSSO-77-SAS/README.md

 ## 5. Contributing

 These scripts were designed for personal use, but if you would like to contribute to this project, feel free to fork the repository and make any modifications you see fit.
-I would like to expand the documentation to be a more generalisable guide towards sample survey estimations through R. If anyone is interested [let me know](https://twitter.com/all_awry)/contribute.
+I would like to expand the documentation to allow someone to start from absolute scratch.
+I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If anyone is interested [let me know](https://twitter.com/all_awry)/contribute.

 ## 6. License